TubiSmadar/System_Programming_EX1/README.md

 # Algorithms Library

-This repository contains a C++ library implementing various algorithms.
+This repository contains a C++ exercise as part of system programming course in Ariel University.

 ## Prerequisites
 - C++ compiler supporting C++11 or later.